-- Test vehicle selection criteria was updated to better cover current trends in vehicle sales and production. - Roof rails will not be removed prior to testing unless requested by the manufacturer. - The vehicle support system (pinch weld clamping) used for testing has been updated.
+- Our test vehicle selection criteria were updated to better cover current trends in vehicle sales and production. - Roof rails will not be removed prior to testing unless requested by the manufacturer. - The vehicle support system (pinch weld clamping) used for testing has been updated.